dPhantum/syDB/README.md

 <h2>Pagination</h2>
 <p>
-	The syDB ORM communicates with the helper class Paginator, and assigns all the database related pagination data.
+	The syDB ORM communicates with the helper class <code>Paginator</code>, and assigns all the database related pagination data.
 This allow you the freedom of not having to be concerned about page movement and pagination selection.
-	Those of you who have been using these old versions of sybase know what a pain it is to work in a moder way with pagination for the web.
+	Those of you who have been using these old versions of Sybase know what a pain it is to work in a modern way with pagination for the web.
 Well, we got your back covered with this one.
 All you need to do to create the pagination bar is one line of code:
 </p>